 Take time to stop at the lookouts and keep your eyes peeled for cassowary and other wildlife along the way.

-Arriving at Cape Tribulation, you will discover where the rainforest meets the reef.
+Arrive at Cape Tribulation, where the rainforest meets the reef.

 From here, there are many different adventures you can take, from the many boardwalks to a 4WD adventure, horse riding, exotic fruit tasting, cultural tours and more!